 Dr. Gorman has a Ph.D. in clinical psychology and completed a two-year post-doctoral fellowship in neuropsychological assessment at Columbia University Medical Center.
 She is Board Certified in clinical neuropsychology through the American Board of Professional Psychology.
 She is a member of numerous professional organizations, including Division 40 of the American Psychological Association (Clinical Neuropsychology), National Academy of Neuropsychology, New Jersey Neuropsychological Association, New Jersey Psychological Association, and the Morris County Psychological Association.
-She has served on the Board of Consulting Editors for the Journal of Clinical and Experimental Neuropsychology and has published in the areas of cognitive problems related to dementia, concussion, psychiatric disorders, and HIV infection.
+She has served on the Board of Consulting Editors for the Journal of Clinical and Experimental Neuropsychology and has published in the areas of cognitive problems related to dementia, concussion, and psychiatric disorders.
 She has given numerous talks on cognitive problems related to ADHD, memory disorders, and psychiatric disorders.

 973-257-9000 ext.
 218